Manage projects and the file system

 Depending on their security privileges, non-administrator users can also perform most of these operations from their Explore window within their current project.

 Administrators have a Transfer Check Out option when another user has a file checked out.
-If that user is unavailable, for example, you can transfer their changes to your account and either check in or undo their changes to allow someone else to check out the file.
+If that user is unavailable, for example, you can transfer their changes to your account and either check in or undo their changes and allow someone else to check out the file.

 Under Projects / File System, click Data Cubes to manage data cubes and especially their storage options and build status.